 Maple Pass Loop is one of the most popular hikes in North Cascades National Park.
-The trail gains in popularity throughout the year and it reaches its peak in October.
+The trail gains popularity throughout the year while the snow melts and the days get longer, reaching its peak in October.
 You might be curious about why it is so popular during such a specific time of year.
 The answer would be larches.

 Hikers from all over come to the North Cascades to witness the golden larches in late fall.
 A larch is a deciduous conifer whose needles turn a golden-yellow color before falling off the tree.

-Along the North Cascades Highway are some of the best larch hikes in Washington State; Maple Pass being one of them.
+Along the North Cascades Highway are some of the best larch hikes in Washington State; Maple Pass is one of them.

 In this guide, I will share all you need to know about this phenomenal fall hike in Washington.